 Now how would a few concrete details punch this up?
 "I realized I would never again watch him trimming his bushy mustache with his little silver scissors.
 I would never again bury my nose in the crook of his neck to catch a whiff of Brut aftershave as we hugged.
-My father was dead.
-I felt like someone had taken a melon baller to my guts and scooped me out, one memory at a time."
+I hadn't known it at the time, but Tuesday was our last trip to the water slides–the last time we would giggle as we shot down the blue tube and always failed to hold hands past the first turn.
+I couldn't cry.
+The tears wouldn't come.
+I just felt a hot agony beneath my rib cage like someone had taken a melon baller to my guts and scooped me out, one memory at a time."

 Literary masterpiece?
 No. I'm in no danger of winning a Nobel prize.
 But this is so much better!
 You can see it, smell it, and ironically, feel it a lot more.
 You might not even know what Brut aftershave smells like (I don't) but it almost doesn't matter.
 A few concrete details go a long way.
 Now this scene isn't an abstraction, and it's got far more impact.
 The only way the first line would have worked is if it were the "punctuation" on a long line of concrete images.

 No one would suggest that a writer can never talk about feelings, but the doorway to doing so is to ground those feelings in concrete details.
 A writer who wants to delve into abstractions will have to work much harder to earn that moment.
 Humans don't think in abstractions.
 We think in concrete sensory details.
 This is science bitches!
 Brain science!

 I'm going to say a word, and you think about that word.
 "Heartache."